IanMitchell/LoLAPI/README.md

 # League of Legends API Wrapper

-A quick little Ruby wrapper for their recent [API](https://developer.riotgames.com)
+A quick little Ruby wrapper for their recent [API](https://developer.riotgames.com).
+Still very much being worked on, so be careful about using it in production.

-Might not work, I haven't tested it that thoroughly yet (still very much being worked on).

-**Note:** *I'll be traveling until December 16, 2013.
-The repository won't see much work until then, but will be active after that!*

 ## Installation